factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/comparison/README.md

 * Classpath scanning and reflection cause confusing stack traces
 * Slow startup

-## Factoryfx
+## FactoryFX
-As a replacement for annotations factoryfx use a functional java api with factories.
+As a replacement for annotations FactoryFX use a functional java api with factories.
 The user creates factories following a simple structure convention.
 The factories also provide the dependencies and lifecycle control.

 The programmatic API has the following advantages: